Uncovering conformal symmetry in the $3D$ Ising transition: State-operator correspondence from a fuzzy sphere regularization: State-operator correspondence

 A few remarks are in order.
-1) A spinning ($\ell>0$) parity-even (parity-odd) primary operator can have parity-odd (parity-even) descendant opertors as written in Eq.~\eqref{eq:spindesc2}.
-This nontrivial structure from the CFT's algebra matches our ED spectrum.~\footnote{To recall, the UV particle-hole symmetry becomes the spacetime parity symmetry of the IR CFT.} 2) The energy momentum tensor $T_{\mu_1\mu_2}$ is a conserved operator, so it does not have any $\ell<2$ descendant.
+1) We verify the emergent conformal symmetry of the $3D$ Ising transition by showing that the low-lying spectra of our model form representations of $3D$ conformal symmetry.
+This procedure does not rely on any input of previous knowledge such as numerical bootstrap data.
+2) A spinning ($\ell>0$) parity-even (parity-odd) primary operator can have parity-odd (parity-even) descendant opertors as written in Eq.~\eqref{eq:spindesc2}.
+This nontrivial structure from the CFT's algebra matches our ED spectrum.~\footnote{To recall, the UV particle-hole symmetry becomes the spacetime parity symmetry of the IR CFT.} 3) The energy momentum tensor $T_{\mu_1\mu_2}$ is a conserved operator, so it does not have any $\ell<2$ descendant.
 This structure is clearly shown in our data.
-3) All the parity-even primary operators that we found have been reported in the bootstrap study of mixed correlators $\langle \sigma \sigma \sigma \sigma \rangle$, $\langle \epsilon \epsilon \epsilon \epsilon \rangle$, $\langle \sigma \sigma \epsilon \epsilon \rangle$.
+4) All the parity-even primary operators that we found have been reported in the bootstrap study of mixed correlators $\langle \sigma \sigma \sigma \sigma \rangle$, $\langle \epsilon \epsilon \epsilon \epsilon \rangle$, $\langle \sigma \sigma \epsilon \epsilon \rangle$.
 The mixed-correlator bootstrap study is only capable of detecting operators in the $\sigma \times \sigma$, $\epsilon\times \epsilon$ and $\sigma\times \epsilon$ OPE, so it will miss $(\mathbb{Z}_2=1, P=1, \textrm{odd} \, \ell)$ primary operators (in addition to $P=-1$ primaries).
 Our approach should be able to detect operators in these quantum number sectors, including the candidate of virial current~\cite{polchinski1988scale}~\footnote{Strictly speaking, virial current refers to an operator with scaling dimension $\Delta=2$.
 If such an operator exists, one may have a theory that is scale-invariant but not conformal-invariant.}, namely the lowest primary in the $(\mathbb{Z}_2=1, P=1, \ell=1)$ sector.
 We have not observed any primary operators in the $(\mathbb{Z}_2=1, P=1, \textrm{odd} \, \ell)$ sector below $\Delta=7$, and so this gives a lower bound for the virial current candidate, which is higher than the previous estimate~\cite{Meneses2019viral}.
-4) We have identified two previously unknown (parity-odd) primary operators in the $(\mathbb{Z}_2=1, P=-1, \ell=0)$ and $(\mathbb{Z}_2=-1, P=-1, \ell=0)$ sectors with $\Delta\approx 10.01$ and $\Delta\approx 11.19$, respectively.
+5) We have identified two previously unknown (parity-odd) primary operators in the $(\mathbb{Z}_2=1, P=-1, \ell=0)$ and $(\mathbb{Z}_2=-1, P=-1, \ell=0)$ sectors with $\Delta\approx 10.01$ and $\Delta\approx 11.19$, respectively.
 To access $P=-1$ primary operators in the bootstrap calculation, one has to bootstrap correlation functions of the spinning operator: for example, the energy momentum tensor.
 Such study has only been initiated in Ref.~\cite{EMT_boot} but no $P=-1$ primary has been identified by conformal bootstrap or any other methods so far.
-5) In all previous lattice model studies, only several primary fields ($\sigma$, $\epsilon$ and $\epsilon'$) were found, and their scaling dimensions are related to the critical exponents $\eta$, $\nu$ and $\omega$~\cite{Hasenbusch2010,Landau2018}.
+6) In all previous lattice model studies, only several primary fields ($\sigma$, $\epsilon$ and $\epsilon'$) were found, and their scaling dimensions are related to the critical exponents $\eta$, $\nu$ and $\omega$~\cite{Hasenbusch2010,Landau2018}.